CFO Industry Immersion: To Pivot or Not to Pivot

 I was attending the CFO in Technology Industry Immersion at the UC Davis Graduate School of Management.
 The course brings in CFOs from Bay Area technology companies and beyond and provides a fresh take on the case study method of teaching.

-The session I attended featured a talk from Kyle Wakamiya, CFO for Origin Materials.
+The session I attended featured a talk from Kyle Wakamiya, comptroller for Origin Materials.
+(He was recognized as the Sacramento Business Journal’s CFO of the Year in 2017).
 The company, founded as Micromidas in 2008, originally focused on a biorefinery technology that converted wastewater into a basic raw material of various polymers.
 Yet as the company matured and required more capital to scale, it faced a dilemma.

 In a nutshell, they had to decide whether to: